 Car AC Turns Off At Wide Open Throttle: 3 Potential Causes

 Is your car’s air conditioning mysteriously turning off when you step on the gas?
-We understand how frustrating it can be to have your AC shut down just when you need it the most, especially during those hot summer drives.
+We know how annoying it can be when your AC shuts off right when you need it most.
+This happens a lot in summer’s hot drives.

 Note: Below, I have explained the concept of wide open throttle and the exact working of a car AC compressor in detail for users who are beginners and can’t troubleshoot easily.
 However, if you have preliminary knowledge, you can jump straight to the causes section.